A rare image of powder flash in photography

 I recently restored a photo of a football team, Balliol Invicta Football Club winners, Division one, Southwark and District 1910-1911.
 I’ll show that in another post.

 The side effect of high-powered powder flash was the smoke and smell and ash fallout.
 If used in confined spaces such as photographer’s studios, it would not take long for the smoke to fill up the room, and I’m sure the ash would not be too good for your suit either!
-I hope you find this as interesting as i did to discovering it.
-The hairs on the back of my neck go up when i find little gems like this in such highly detailed photo.
+I hope you find this as interesting as I did to discover it.
+The hairs on the back of my neck go up when I find little gems like this in such a highly detailed photo.
 Once again a testament to the quality of the photographic process back in the early days.

-If anyone can offer any more info ton the dinner photo feel free to get in touch and ill pass it onto Surrey FA.
+If anyone can offer any more info on the dinner photo feel free to get in touch and ill pass it onto Surrey FA.

 (REF:Rward) Credit: Thank you kindly to the Surrey FA who let me use these pictures

 If you are a Historian, Museum or Historical Society or have some historically important images and are looking for some unique content or help with a project please see my Special Projects page for more information and how you can hire me for my specialist imaging service.